nurfarez/Customer_Segmentation/README.md

 y,target column was encoded with OneHotEncoder and saved in pickle file.
 X, y splitted using train_test_plit.

-Model was trained with batch_size = 128, and epochs = 50 and stop at 14 epoch with the used of early_callback
-The model achieve accuracy at 90% and loss 23.48%.
+Model was trained with nodes= 128, and epochs = 50 and stop at 14 epoch with the used of early_callback The model achieve accuracy at 90% and loss 23.48%.

 Training and validation loss and accuracy were plotted.